 Objective: Once an award is made, all proposed cost sharing commitments represent binding obligations of the Institute.
-The DLC Administrators must ensure that all cost sharing commitments (mandatory and voluntary) made as a condition of the award are accounted for as a cost of the project, and are separately identified, reported, and certified in the labor distribution system.
+The DLCI Administrators must ensure that all cost sharing commitments (mandatory and voluntary) made as a condition of the award are accounted for as a cost of the project, and are separately identified, reported, and certified in the labor distribution system.

-DLC Action Items
+DLCI Action Items

 - Review the terms of the award to understand the cost sharing commitments